-- This unit receives raw signals from each sensor, which are analog, and converts them to digital form using an Analog-to-Digital Converter (ADC). - It has a Bluetooth or Wi-Fi module to send the processed data to a computer for real-time display. - Key Components: ADC for signal conversion, microcontroller for data handling, wireless module for communication.
+This unit receives raw signals from each sensor, which are analog, and converts them to digital form using an Analog-to-Digital Converter (ADC).

+Key Components: ADC for signal conversion, microcontroller for data handling, wireless module for communication, USB-C connection, configurable power supply.